Market Update October 2023

 Any general advice on this website has been prepared without taking into account your objectives, financial situation or needs.
 Before you act on any general advice on this website, you should consider whether it is appropriate to your individual circumstances.
 Before making any investment decision, you should obtain and read the relevant product disclosure statement which is available on the Website or by calling 1300 033 166 between 8.30 am and 5.30 pm (AEST) Monday to Friday.
 You may wish to consult an Adviser before you make any decisions relating to your financial affairs.
 To speak with an Adviser from TelstraSuper Financial Planning call 1300 033 166.

+Past performance is not a reliable indicator of future performance.
 Any general advice has been prepared without taking into account your objectives, financial situation or needs.
 Before you act on any general advice, you should consider whether it is appropriate to your individual circumstances.
 Before making any decision, you should obtain and read the relevant Product Disclosure Statement and Target Market Determination or call us on 1300 033 166 for copies of these documents.
 You may wish to consult an adviser before you make any decisions relating to your financial affairs.
 To speak with an Adviser from TelstraSuper Financial Planning call 1300 033 166.